SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Proposed Method

-At the second stage, the ground truth labels (GT) are combined with the pseudo labels (PL) generated by $\textbf{C}$ at the first stage to guide the learning of $\textbf{G}$, $\textbf{T}$ and $\textbf{S}$ for updating representations.
-Our proposed SMC-NCA framework is summarised in Algorithm \ref{Alg:IAT}.
+where $\hat{y}_{a}[t]$ represents the predicted probability of the $t$-th frame belonging to class a.
+At the second stage, the ground-truth labels are combined with the pseudo labels (PL) generated by $\textbf{C}$ at the first stage to guide the learning of $\textbf{T}$, $\textbf{S}$ and $\textbf{G}$ for further updating frame-level representation.
+Our SMC-NCA framework is summarised in Algorithm \ref{Alg:IAT}.